Customer and Product Data Act 2025

 You could also call this:

-The proposed law says that you can be called a ‘data holder’ if two things are true about you.
-First, you need to be named in special rules, or be part of a group that’s named in these rules.
-Second, you need to either have certain kinds of information about customers or products, or have someone else keep this information for you.
-This information is called ‘designated customer data’ or ‘designated product data’.
-So, if you fit both of these conditions, you would be considered a ‘data holder’ under this new law.
+You are a data holder if two things are true about you.
+First, you must be named in special rules or be part of a group that is named in these rules.
+Second, you must either have important information about customers or products, or someone else must have this information for you.
+The important information is called ‘designated customer data’ or ‘designated product data’.
+If both of these things are true about you, then you are considered a data holder under this law.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.